Assets¶

 Actions:

-- Add asset: Create a new asset (requires infrastructure:member)
+- Add asset: Create a new asset (infrastructure:member)

-- Import CSV / Export CSV: Bulk operations (requires infrastructure:admin)
+- Import CSV / Export CSV: Bulk operations (infrastructure:admin)

-- Delete selected: Remove selected assets (requires infrastructure:admin)
+- Delete asset (selected rows): Remove selected assets (infrastructure:admin)

 Clusters¶